Cord cutting Spotify

 How to Unf*ck Spotify

 Spotify’s free tier is intentionally designed to be unbearable.
-It uses a technique I call "advertorment" to psychologically torture free users, bullying them to pay for the premium version.
-I only endured this torment one week but here's my personal observation of the free Spotify user ad experience:
+Some people call these anti-features, I call what Spotify does "advertorment".
+As in to psychologically torture free users, bullying them to pay for the premium version.
+I endured this torment one week and here's my observations of the free tier Spotify user experience:

 • Long, repetitive ads.
 If all you need is just a bump of Passion Pit - Sleepyhead, three back-to-back 30 second ads doesn't quite feel worth the time it took from your life to sell you a car you can't afford.

 • Forced shuffle mode.
 As a free subscriber, you will never hear an album the way it was intended to be heard.
+You'll never hear a playlist the way the DJ wanted you to.
 I don't understand how artists and record companies are okay with this, but I am not.

 ⚠️

-Warning: Spotify could take these scripts down at any time—See Spotify Unwrapped for reference.
+Warning: Spotify could take these SpotX down at any time—See Spotify Unwrapped for reference.
 I recommend you download and review the projects locally for security and posterity.

 Until next time...